 To ensure that the entire set of tactical action plans has the right content, the strategy process must include activities that help managers and employees have a realistic and common understanding of the reality of their environment.
 This will also be used to challenge own internal structural and human capital.
 Based on shared insight, the need for major changes is identified.

 The strategy deployment process should be part of the business’s comprehensive Business Improvement System (BIS).
 Want to learn more about this topic?
-Download our guide “How to Implement a Business Improvement System”.
+Download our guideline “How to Implement a Business Improvement System”.